martinbolle/Intro_ai/README.md

 For this lab we got a Picture of a table made out of the titanic.csv file.
 Our task was to re-create this table with featuring engineering.

 # Lab 3 - NLP Topic Modeling (part1)
 NPL time.
 Throughout this lab I'll get a light intro to using modern ML libraries to do beginner level topic modeling on youtube titles, with data from a kraggle data-set.
+This lab I'll be provided with some code that we have not learn yet, but this is to get an introduction and some general understanding of how ML modeling works